royagustafson/GroutFit-Pitt-CS1530/MS3.md

 Functional and performance tests
 Documentation standards
 ___

-Given a loaded login page, when you enter credentials and login, then the login should be successful.
+* Given a loaded login page, when you enter credentials and login, then the login should be successful.
-Given the correct URL for Groutfit, when you enter the URL into a browser and attempt to navigate to it, then the home screen is successfully loaded.
+* Given the correct URL for Groutfit, when you enter the URL into a browser and attempt to navigate to it, then the home screen is successfully loaded.
-Given an item page, when the user clicks add to cart, then the item is successfully added to the cart.
+* Given an item page, when the user clicks add to cart, then the item is successfully added to the cart.
-Given a page of items, when the user clicks to sort by some filter, then the items are filtered correctly.
+* Given a page of items, when the user clicks to sort by some filter, then the items are filtered correctly.
-Given a cart page with at least one item, when the user clicks checkout, then the order is successfully “processed” Given the user has a cart with at least one item, when the user clicks on the cart button, then the cart screen is shown, listing all the items in the user’s cart.
+* Given a cart page with at least one item, when the user clicks checkout, then the order is successfully “processed”
+* Given the user has a cart with at least one item, when the user clicks on the cart button, then the cart screen is shown, listing all the items in the user’s cart.
-Given the user is on a page displaying a list of items, when the user clicks on an item, then the item’s info page is correctly loaded and all information for that item is successfully shown.
+* Given the user is on a page displaying a list of items, when the user clicks on an item, then the item’s info page is correctly loaded and all information for that item is successfully shown.
+#### TEST CASES:

 IDENTIFIER: TEST-LOGIN-PAGE